Michael-ASU-exe/EGR314-2025-F-310/docs/component-selection-example/index.md

       </td>
       <td>
         - Limited processing power<br/>
-        - No built-in Wi-Fi or Bluetooth
+        - No built-in Wi-Fi or Bluetooth<br/>
         - Fewer GPIOs in comparison to the previous options
       </td>
       <td><a href="https://www.sparkfun.com/arduino-uno-r3.html"> Datasheet</a></td>